gitpod-io/gitpod-docs/doc/50_IDE.md

 ## Overview

-When you open Theia for the first time, a welcome screen shows up to quickly get you started.
+When you open Theia for the first time, a welcome screen is shown to quickly get you started.
 After closing it you will see the workbench shell.
 Depending on the [context URL](30_Workspaces.md#context-urls), different views might be opened.

 Let us have a look at the primary elements of the workbench shell.